ATF: Electrical spark likely caused deadly Houston blast

-Sensors could have detected a leak, Malinowski said, but it’s unclear whether sensors were in place, operating correctly or able to notify the company of a problem.
+Sensors could have detected a leak, Milanowski said, but it’s unclear whether sensors were in place, operating correctly or able to notify the company of a problem.

 There is no evidence to indicate arson, vandalism or other criminal wrongdoing behind the Jan.
-24 explosion, Malinowski said.
+24 explosion, Milanowski said.

 Houston Fire Chief Samuel Pena said the ATF’s finding is preliminary, and that determining a final cause could take up to two months.

-Note: This story was first published on Jan.
-31. It was updated on Feb.
-1 to correct the spelling of the last name of the special agent in charge of the Bureau of Alcohol, Tobacco, Firearms and Exlosives’ Houston field division.
-His name is Fred Milanowski, not Fred Malinowski.